EvanFarris/TeggleBot/README.md

 ## Pitfalls and addressing those pitfalls
 The Twitch.tv API is harder to work than Discord.
 The major reason is because it required a webserver to send API replies, as opposed to (presumably) websockets with Discord.
 In addition, Discord.js has a wonderful guide, on top of great documentation, opposed to the twitch library.
 However, it's not a major gripe, as both libraries are open-source and community made, and their work eliminates a ton of work that is otherwise needed.

 It was impossible to consistently get the correct stream thumbnail.
 According to most posts on Twitch's dev forum, the problem is a caching problem.
 The eventsub notification is sent a lot faster than twitch's cdn caches updates.
 So a lot of the time, a default image is sent.
 I don't think this is the full story, however.
 Sometimes the image would be correctly displayed for a streamer for a few days, then upon a restart with no change, it wouldn't work.
-Also, I noticed that sometimes, between four different platforms(Windows 10, Windows 11, Android, and the web client), the image would work on some platforms, while not for the other platforms, even when having different accounts up at the same time.
-Asking on the Discord.js server, it was just something only Discord could solve.
-So I opted to remove the stream thumbnail for the time being, and allow for the user to add their own image if they want, if it's hosted on some other website instead.
+Also, I noticed that sometimes, between four different platforms(Windows 10, Windows 11, Android, and the web client), the image would work on some platforms but not on other platforms.
+I asked this question on the Discord.js server, and the response was that it was just something only Discord could solve.
+So with the caching problem from Twitch, and the display error from Discord, I opted to remove the stream thumbnail for the time being, replacing it with a user supplied image, if the image is hosted on some other website.

 ## Learned
 1. Explore how Discord bots work